andyfv/sailfishos-ux-case-study/SailfishOS-UX-Case-Study.md

 **Check the weak points against Sailfish OS 3:**

-> <strong>1.</strong> One-handed navigation is even worse because unreachability to bottom edge in XA2 Plus and Ultra.
+> <strong>1.</strong> One-handed navigation is even worse because unreachability

-> <strong>2.</strong> Quick closing app on Sailfish 3 -  With the top of the screen being unreachable there is a problem.
+> <strong>2.</strong> Quick closing an App on Sailfish 3 - with the top of the screen being unreachable this is a problem.
 Also this is only possible from the left or right portion of the top edge.

-Other issues with navigation can mainly come from the size of the device and not the OS itself.
+Other issues can mainly come from the size of the device and not the OS itself.
 </pre>

 ***

-Thinking about worst case scenario, I tried to do a heatmap of the reachability situation on the XA2 Plus.
+Thinking about worst case scenario, I tried to make a heatmap of the reachability situation on the XA2 Plus.

 Now I will excuse myself again.
 This was done within limited usage time.
 And without proper crowdsourcing this shouldn't be taken seriously.
 Based on my hand size(considering myself having normal hand size).